 Is a recession coming for the United States?
-Opinions are split, but 63% of Americans polled say it’s “a very serious problem nationally.”
+Opinions are split, but say it’s “a very serious problem nationally.”
 While a recession hasn’t officially been called by the National Bureau of Economic Research, rising prices for goods and rapid inflation are squeezing the average American’s wallet.
 Record-high fuel costs and supply chain issues are affecting workers and businesses, all amidst a (seemingly and hopefully dwindling) pandemic.
 No matter how you cut it, the numbers don’t lie – these are tough economic times for many Americans.

 Economic uncertainty is setting off alarm bells across the restaurant industry as well, with many brands tightening their belts and some even beginning to lay off employees.
 As marketing budgets shrink, brands will pivot to seek more affordable marketing tactics.
 For affordability and many other reasons, restaurant fundraisers should make the top of the list.

 Open up your email and draft a message to your boss letting them know you have an marketing idea that:

 - Is a cheaper (and powerful) customer acquisition channel

 - Brings in new and loyal guests without a discount or freebie

 - Provides positive brand impressions and a better “dine in” experience

 - Builds genuine community goodwill

 …Your all-in-one strategy?
 Restaurant fundraisers.
 When using a platform like to organize and automate your program, fundraisers will absolutely check off all the objectives above.
 Sounding too good to be true?
 We’ll break it down below.